 In compliance with IRS regulation, participation is irrevocable during the plan year except in cases where the employee leaves the University.
 Once a faculty member enrolls in the plan, this election will remain in effect until the faculty member withdraws from the plan at the end of the plan year or leaves the University.
 To withdraw (i.e. unenroll) from the plan, the employee will complete the Twelve Month Pay Plan Opt In/Out Authorization form.
 The electronic form must be submitted to the Human Resource Services prior to the first Friday of the academic year payroll period.
 Termination of program participation will be effective at the end of the plan year and the employee's salary will revert back to a standard 20 biweekly distribution effective with the new academic year.
 If a participating employee dies, the money accumulated in the redistribution pay account will be paid to the surviving spouse or children or to the estate, according to normal payroll policies and procedures.

 The twelve month payment program (deferred pay) is open to full-time faculty members and professional staff with an academic year appointment at BSU, Indiana Academy, or Burris.
-Faculty and professional staff who are enrolled in the early retirement program, faculty on sabbatical, part-time contract faculty and full-time semester contract faculty are not eligible to participate in the program.
-In addition, enrollment in the plan will be restricted to faculty whose academic year salary will not exceed $285,000 per year.
+Faculty and professional staff who are enrolled in the Phased Retirement Program, faculty on sabbatical, part-time contract faculty and full-time semester contract faculty are not eligible to participate in the program.
+In addition, enrollment in the plan will be restricted to faculty whose academic year salary will not exceed $330,000 per year.

-- For BSU Faculty - An amount will be deducted from 20 paychecks from the first academic year paycheck in August through the last academic year paycheck in May.
+- For BSU Faculty - An amount will be deducted from 20 paychecks from the first academic year paycheck through the last academic year paycheck.
 Normally, these deductions will be equal amounts unless the employee receives a mid-year increase.
 The employee will receive six biweekly checks over the summer months, distributing the deferred amounts from the academic year.
 Electing the 12-month plan simply spreads the 20 biweekly pays over a 26 biweekly timeframe.

-- For Burris and Indiana Academy Faculty and Professional Staff - An amount will be deducted from 22 paychecks from the first academic year paycheck in August through the last academic year paycheck in June.
+- For Burris and Indiana Academy Faculty and Professional Staff - An amount will be deducted from 22 paychecks from the first academic year paycheck through the last academic year paycheck.
 Normally, these deductions will be equal amounts unless the employee receives a mid-year increase.
 The employee will receive four biweekly checks over the summer months, distributing the deferred amounts from the academic year.
 Electing the 12-month plan simply spreads the 22 biweekly pays over a 26 biweekly timeframe.

 If a summer salary is earned, the resulting salary will be paid over the appropriate summer pay periods in addition to the deferred salary from the academic year.
 The deferred payments will be taken from the faculty member’s base salary only; earnings from any additional temporary appointments (overloads) will not be included.